ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

         "papersize" : "a4",
         // Same as: "papersize" : [ 595, 842 ]

-## Background

-You can specify the name of an existing PDF document and have its first page inserted in every output page as a background.
-Useful for logo's, watermarks, and so on.

-      // Background page (for logo's and such).
-      // Specify a single-page PDF with compatible page size.
-      "background" : "",

 ## Theme

 These settings can be used to control the foreground and